GerHobbelt/pylene/doc/source/ruminations/dyn.rst

 `any_image` is opaque.
 It cannot be manipulated in Python, but can only be generated and manipulated to the c++ in the c++ workspace.
-In the Python's workspace, we can only call c++ binded function with this type.
+In the Python's workspace, we can only call c++ bound function with this type.

 The problems here:

-* we haven't got numpy bindings
+* we don't have numpy bindings
 * we need to embed a compiler

 The pros: